dhelmr/master-thesis/README.md

 Furthermore, the original LID-DS implementation of the SOM is modified, and the Word2Vec-Vectors are modified to ensure deterministic behavior.

 The directory `experiments/` contains the configuration files for all experiments utilizing the LID-DS.
 They are stored as yaml files in order to ensure reproducibility and transparency.
 The `test/` directory contains various unit tests for the added source code.
 The root directory contains various scripts (`make_*.sh`) that are used to create the results shown in the thesis (e.g. diagrams and tables).

+Note that this repository does *not* include the `scenario/` folder of the original LID-DS repository, since it is only needed for creating the dataset itself.
+For this thesis however, the generated data of the existing LID-DS versions (2019 and 2021) is used.

 ---

 ## Reproducing Experiments